-The Duke Intensive STEM Academy challenges you with the most enriching, action-packed course imaginable.
-This one-week class will immerse you in the fast-paced world of research by combining the following elements:
+The Duke Accelerated STEM Academy challenges you with an enriching, action-packed course.
+This one-week program will immerse you in the fast-paced world of research by combining the following elements:

-Academic expos designed to lay the foundation for collegiate success.
+- Academic workshops designed to lay the foundation for collegiate success.

 See below for a sample schedule of what this course may entail and a description of the research facilities you may visit:

 |10:00 - 11:30 AM||Campus Tour and Club Fair|